wterroni/timeline/README.md

 3. **Proportional Event Sizing**: Events are sized proportionally to their duration, providing visual cues about event length.

 4. **Minimal Visual Clutter**: The UI focuses on essential information, with additional details available on demand.

+5. **Accessibility First**: Content descriptions and semantic properties were added to ensure the app is usable with screen readers and other assistive technologies.

 ## Testing Strategy